 I took each one out separately, mostly to coffee shops.
 At first I didn’t have an agenda.
 I just enjoyed their company.
 Then as they started to look forward to our time together, I added some intentional conversation.
 It was all about them and their emerging personalities.
 Even as we engaged on topics like their changing bodies, we kept it fun and light.

 Yes, I spent some money.
 Yes, I invested my time.

 But guess what?
 By the end of the summer, they no longer rolled their eyes at me.
 They trusted me and felt safe to ask me all sorts of questions on just about every topic.

 Isn’t that cool?

-So in 2017 I turned that experience into a mini course for mothers, knowing that we are all walking each other home.
+So, in 2017, I turned that experience into a free mini-course for mothers, knowing that we are all walking each other home.

 We called it “The Daughter Dare” and it was well-received.
 One time I was visiting St. Peter’s Parish, which is just down the road from where I live and a complete stranger approached me saying, “Lori, I wanted to thank you for doing the Daughter Dare.
 It has changed my relationship with my daughter.”